1. About this Policy

 Unauthorized use and or disclosure of client and customer information by an employee of InDebted is strictly prohibited.
 All employees are required to maintain the confidentiality of client and customer information at all times and failing to do so will result in appropriate disciplinary measures, which may include dismissal.

-8. Do you have to provide your personal data?
+8. Do you have to provide your personal information?

 We may disclose your personal information to any member of the InDebted Group of companies (this means our subsidiaries, our ultimate holding company and all of its subsidiaries) insofar as reasonably necessary for the purposes of providing our services and managing our business and on the legal bases allowed under the Privacy Laws.